risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-source.md

 For data in Avro format, you must specify a message and a schema file location.
 The schema file location can be an actual Web location that is in `http://...`, `https://...`, or `S3://...` format.
 For Kafka data in Avro, instead of a schema file location, you can provide a Confluent Schema Registry that RisingWave can get the schema from.
 For more details about using Schema Registry for Kafka data, see [Read schema from Schema Registry](/create-source/create-source-kafka.md#read-schemas-from-schema-registry).

+`schema.registry` can accept multiple addresses.
+RisingWave will send requests to all URLs and return the first successful result.

 Optionally, you can define a `schema.registry.name.strategy` if `schema.registry` is set.
 Accepted options include `topic_name_strategy`, `record_name_strategy`, and `topic_record_name_strategy`.
 If either `record_name_strategy` or `topic_record_name_strategy` is used, the `key.message` field must also be defined.
 For additional details on name strategy, see [Subject name strategy](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#subject-name-strategy).

 :::caution Experimental feature